elijahmilks/milks.js/README.md

 There are a few components to understand here.

-First lets look at this.state.
-It is an object held on the page that will hold data fromone part of the lifecycle to the next.
-Anything that should be used in multiple functions on the class, should be stored in this.state.
+First lets look at `this.state`.
+It is an object stored in the block that will hold data from one part of the lifecycle to the next.
+Anything that should be used in multiple functions on the class, should be stored in `this.state`.

-Our build() function is the first function called on page instantiation.
+Our build() function is the first function called on block instantiation.
 The parameter passed is a collection of URL paramters in a key-value array format.

 The render() function needs to return an array to be displayed on the web page.
 This can contain nested arrays.
 An array was chosen so that HTML can look familiar with minimum intrusion.
 For example, here is a more complex render() return value:
 ```